aklusa022/LicensingSystem/README.md

 SET UNIQUE_CHECKS=@OLD_UNIQUE_CHECKS;
 ```
 5. Next open go to the ```config``` folder and open ```mysqlconnection.py```.
 You will need to set ```host``` to your MySQL Server IP address (localhost if database is on the same machine).
 Next set ```user``` equal to whatever you set up your MySQL user to be.
 Finally set ```password``` for the MySQL user you chose to use.

+## Startup:

+In order to start the webapp, cd into the flask_app directory with your terminal.
+Execute ```python server.py``` to start the webapp.
+The webapp should now be running on at the following URL http://localhost:5000.